andresgbecerra/co-induction-anguar/Interview/JavaScript.md

   - An Interpreter is a program, which executes the program instructions without requiring them to be precompiled into a machine-readable format.
   - Compilation is a process of converting the program source code into machine-readable binary code, before the execution.
   > JavaScript is an interpreted, JIT(Just In Time)
+- **Garbage collection:** is the process of finding and deleting objects which are no longer being referenced by other objects.`GC is a fundamental component of the memory management system used by JavaScript.`

 **Host environment**
 - **Heap:** This refers to the physical space in memory used to store variables, functions and Objects.